Rena Vale: Screenwriter

-In 1916, at age 18, she sold a screenplay to the Lubin motion picture company, for which she received $25.
+In 1916, at age 18, she sold a screenplay to the Lubin Manufacturing Company, for which she received $25.
 Twelve years later, in March 1928, she was announced as the winner of a national contest sponsored by Photoplay magazine and Paramount Pictures for her scenario for a movie called Swag.
 She won from 40,000 entries and received a first prize of $5,000.

 In 1929, Vale was director of publicity for Pickwick Airways and for several years after was an aviation writer.
 In November 1932, she was secretary to Wycliffe A. Hill, who was engaged in an endeavor to develop a "robot" process that would help put jokes together from a series of standard formats.

 By May 1934, Vale was working as assistant to the screenwriter George Yohalem, hoping to sell some of her own work, but in those days a stenographer could not "even attempt to sell her own stuff without being blacklisted, but she has a chance to sell stuff under other names".
 She worked for other writers as well, but by 1936 she was unemployed and registered with the California State Emergency Relief Administration.